 With good team coaching, you can take your team to the next level.
-It's obviously a valuable activity, and it's an essential management and leadership tool.
+It’s obviously a valuable activity, and it’s an essential management and leadership tool.
+Team coaching:

-- helps people understand how to work better with others
+- Helps people understand how to work better with others.

-- Is an effective method for showing teams how to reduce conflict and improve their working relationships
+- Is an effective method for showing teams how to reduce conflict and improve their working relationships.

 - Is one of the premier ways of developing leadership skills amongst team members.

-- is a process that involves a small group working on real problems, taking action, and learning as individuals, as a team, and as an organization.
+- Is a process that involves a small group working on real problems, taking action, and learning as individuals, as a team, and as an organization.
 It helps organizations develop creative, flexible and successful strategies to pressing problems.

-- solves problems and develops leaders simultaneously because its simple rules force participants to think critically and work collaboratively.
+- Solves problems and develops leaders simultaneously because its simple rules force participants to think critically and work collaboratively.

-- participants become effective leaders as they solve difficult problems.
+- Participants become effective leaders as they solve difficult problems.

-- positions inquiry at the core of organizational behavior, develops critical thinking and creates mutual respect among employees at all levels.
+- Positions inquiry at the core of organizational behavior, develops critical thinking and creates mutual respect among employees at all levels.
 The focus on inquiry elevates the group interaction to a true learning environment.